 After high school he got his first paying solo gig playing songs of the day in a local restaurant-bar.
 But Danny Everitt began his professional musical journey in the Austin, Texas nightclub scene in the 1970′s.
 After graduation he moved to Nashville and began traveling the U.S. as a solo performer for Buddy Lee Attractions.

-He was a New Folk Winner at the Kerrville Folk Festival and later a finalist in the American Song Festival.
+He was a New Folk Winner at the prestigious Kerrville Folk Festival and later a finalist in the American Song Festival.
 After five years in Houston and a lot of roadwork he released his first solo LP, Fire Down Inside.
 The Dallas Songwriters Association recognized Danny as a songwriting finalist.
-Some of that work will be available on his new website as a virtual album, Please Release Me!

 He and his college rock band mates recorded a CD called Dad Was Right in 1999.
 He released another solo album, Cold Wind Cold Rain in 2007, which became a favorite with Americana radio.

 The Academy of Texas Music nominated Everitt Singer/Songwriter of the Year in 2007, 2008 and again in 2009.
 He is featured in both Boys From Houston books documenting the Houston music scene of the 70’s and 80’s.
 Another solo project called Acoustic Souvenir caught the attention of the Academy and in 2014 he was awarded the distinction of Singer/Songwriter of the Year at the Texas Music Awards.
-His latest album, Dream Big, will be released in 2017.
+In 2016 Danny was inducted into the Houston Folk Music Archives in the Fondren Library at the Woodson Research Center on the campus of Rice University.
+His latest album, Dream Big, was released in 2017.